 Repetitive activities usually put a strain on ligaments, muscles, and tendons supporting the hips.
 Inflammation of those parts because of overuse can prevent the hip from functioning properly.
 A mild strain in the hips may take a few weeks to recover, but a severe strain takes at least six weeks to heal.
 Failure to rest adequately usually leads to a worse injury.

 It’s a rip that occurs in the ring of cartilage (labrum) that follows the exterior rim of the hip joint’s socket.
 In addition to cushioning the hip joint, the labrum also holds the top of the thigh bone securely within the hip socket.
 People who perform repetitive twisting motions such as athletes are more likely to develop this problem.

 The recovery time for a hip labrum repair surgery will depend on whether a patient undergoes arthroscopic or open hip surgery.
 People who undergo arthroscopic hip surgery usually have to use crutches for two to four weeks.
 With open surgery, the patients may need to stay with crutches for around 6 weeks.

-If you have suffered any form of hip injury, the Wisconsin Medical Group can help.
+If you have suffered any form of a hip injury, the Wisconsin Medical Group can help.
 Contact us today at (414)-897-8897 to schedule an appointment.